tominebergseth/551_hospital_database/README.md

 ## Project Description:
 Distributed relational database system designed for a hospital to manage its appointments' data.
-Tomine Bergseth has written the code in hospital_db.py for the database logic and command line and Omar Alkhadra made the web based application.
+Tomine Bergseth has written the code in hospital_db.py for the database logic and command line and Omar Alkhadra made the web-based application.

 ## Directory and file description:
 - Scripts folder: contains all of our scripts described below